-Family Literacy-Classes for adults are available during the day and on Monday, Tuesday and Thursday nights.
+Family Literacy-Classes for adults are available on Monday and Tuesday nights from 4:00 to 9:00 pm.

 Tutorial Services-Tutoring is offered to Grades K-12 in the area of reading during the school day.
-Student Counseling Services-At Lafayette Elementary School, students are counseled individually on an as needed basis through a parent or teacher request.
+Student Counseling Services-At both Lafayette Elementary and High School, students can receive counseling individually, or in a group setting, on an as needed basis.
+Counseling services are provided by the district's Licensed Mental Health Counselor, (LMHC) or Meridian Behavioral Health Care (independent of the school system), on the school campuses to provide mental health counseling to students referred by himself or herself, by the parent or by the teacher.

+Academic Advisement-Academic Advisement is available from the Guidance Counselor at Lafayette High School.
 At Lafayette High School, students receive academic advisement, scholarship assistance, information about colleges and testing.
-Meridian Behavioral Health Care, independent of the school system, provides counselors on the school campuses to provide mental health counseling to students referred by themselves, by the parent or by the teacher.

-Academic Advisement-Academic Advisement is available from the Guidance Counselor at Lafayette High School.

-OPPORTUNITIES FOR PARENT INVOLVEMENT
+LAFAYETTE DISTRICT SCHOOLS OPPORTUNITIES FOR PARENT INVOLVEMENT